Our No. 1 Tip:

-The small nozzle is for premature or newborn babies, the fatter nozzle is for older babies and children, the long nozzle is for reaching high into the nasal passage.
+The small tip nozzle is for premature or newborn babies, the wider, short nozzle is for older babies and children, the long, narrow nozzle is for reaching high into the nasal passage.
 If the long, narrow nozzle is too long, you can snip it shorter with scissors.

 Please make sure your child is in a comfortable position, where their head is as still as possible.
 A nice bear hug, with arms controlled might be required for the first few times.
 Eventually, toddlers may start to use it themselves, but always supervise the procedure.